ianwelch/assignment2/README.md

 - https://www.washington.edu/accessibility/web/landmarks/
 - https://www.w3.org/TR/wai-aria/
 - added roles "banner", "navigation" and "main" to each page
+- turns out these are not necessary for header, nav and main and HTML5 validator will provide a warning that they can be removed

 ### c.
 Contains an appropriate privacy statement